Recipe for Garlic Hummus with Smoked Paprika

 • Store covered in refrigerator until ready to use.
 You may store the dip for up to one week in the refrigerator.

-• When ready to serve, drizzle 1-2 tablespoons of extra-virgin olive oil over the top.
+• When ready to serve, you may drizzle an extra 1-2 tablespoons olive oil over the top.
 Serve with pita bread, crackers, and fresh vegetables for dipping.
 Serves 6-8.

 Nutrition